justinsnes/blackjack-trainer/README.md

 # blackjack-trainer
-Hello from VS Code again one more time
+Hello from VS Code again one more time with two commits